-Assessment Service seeks to identify an individual’s needs in overcoming Alcohol and Other Drug (AOD) misuse, we then match personal circumstances with the most appropriate treatment.
+Assessment Service seeks to identify an individual’s needs in overcoming Alcohol and Other Drug (AOD) dependence, we then match personal circumstances with the most appropriate treatment.

 The Initial Contact

-The initial contact is a brief screening it will be conducted (approximately 10 mins) .
+The initial contact is a brief screening. (approximately 10 mins) .
 The person seeking assistance is to contact Goldbridge on (07) 5503 1255 during this phone conversation basic information will be gathered.
-An assessment worker will contact you within two working days to arrange a face to face or a phone interview .
+An Intake & Assessment Worker will contact you within two working days to arrange a face to face or a phone interview .

 The Assessment Interview

 Complete the Assessment Interview (approximately one – two hours) at the Goldbridge Corporate Office or via telephone.

-After the interview you may be asked to provide information to the assessment worker
+After the interview you may be asked to provide information to the Intake & Assessment Worker

-Maintain regular phone contact following the assessment on Tuesdays and Thursdays, between 10.00am to 12.00pd
+Maintain regular phone contact following the Assessment Service on Tuesdays and Thursdays, between 10.00am to 12.00pm.

-Goldbridge liaises closely with local services and GPs, and supports direct transition from detox to residential care through the Goldbridge Residential Therapeutic Community (TC) program
+Goldbridge liaises closely with local services and GPs, and supports direct transition from the Withdrawal Service to Residential care through the Goldbridge Residential Therapeutic Community (TC) program

 If Goldbridge is unable to assist you directly, we will attempt to refer you to a service which may better suit your needs